H41ogen/moar_gems/readme.md

 # Moar Gems
-A work-in-progress addon for Cubyz that adds 4 new gems with unique properties and incredible new potential for tool creation.
+An addon for Cubyz that adds 4 new gems with unique properties and incredible new potential for tool creation.

 ## Content